RyanCoplien/Diceware-Passphrase-Generator/README.md

 *Disclamer: I am NOT resposnible for the security and usage of this tool.
-While I have tried to implement secure methods that are reminiscent of the original Diceware documentation, this tool is meant to help create a custom Diceware passphrase in an easier way for showcasing the how Diceware can be implemented.
-My recommendation as well as Diceware creator Arnold G. Reinhold's recommendation is to use casino dice to truly randomly generate random numbers to select words from the wordlist.*
+While I have tried to implement secure methods that are reminiscent of the original Diceware documentation, this tool is meant to help create a custom Diceware passphrase in an easier way for showcasing how Diceware can be implemented.
+My recommendation as well as Diceware creator Arnold G. Reinhold's recommendation is to manually use casino dice to truly randomly generate random numbers to select words from the wordlist.*